briem-bixly/jquery-nebrios/README.md

 Copy jquery.nebrios.js to the appropriate location in your application.

 <h2>Usage</h2>
-In order to use this component to make NebriOS api requests, you must instantiate the object.
+In order to use this component to make Nebri api requests, you must instantiate the object.
 ```
 var nebri = $.NebriClient('instance_name');
 ```